Nexmo/station/_tutorials/en/client-sdk/create-application.md

 nexmo app:create "My Client SDK App" https://abcd1234.ngrok.io/webhooks/answer https://abcd1234.ngrok.io/webhooks/event --keyfile=private.key --type=voice
 ```

 > **NOTE:** You need to change the webhook URLs to suit your local setup.
-For more information on using Ngrok for local testing please see [our documentation](/concepts/guides/webhooks#using-ngrok-for-local-development).
+For more information on using Ngrok for local testing please see [testing with Ngrok](/concepts/guides/testing-with-ngrok).

 Make a note of the generated Application ID, as you'll need it in the future.
 You can also check this in the [Nexmo Dashboard](https://dashboard.nexmo.com/voice/your-applications).